-character names which most probably will be never used by ISO; and I do believe that ISO knows that and keeps the list.
+character names which most probably will be never used by ISO; and I do believe that ISO knows 1 that and keeps the list.
 I think, that these 3-character names should be allowed in naming of the top level domains. .hk Registry Yes, all country and territory 3- Apart from the 3-character This is ok.
 But all ccTLDs should be This is not sufficient.
-See Operator character TLDs should be codes on the ISO 3166-1 list, consulted rather than only those answers to Q1, 2, 3 above. reserved as ccTLDs only and be there may be codes or strings which are 3-character or which are thought to be relevant. ineligible for use as gTLDs.
-Otherwise, confusion and longer which are commonly wrong perception will be caused to Internet users as to accepted/used for specific countries or territories but whether the 3-character TLD or not on the ISO list.
+See Operator character TLDs should be codes on the ISO 3166-1 list, consulted rather than only those answers to Q1, 2, 3 above. reserved as ccTLDs only and be there may be codes or strings which are thought to be relevant. ineligible for use as gTLDs. which are 3-character or Otherwise, confusion and longer which are commonly wrong perception will be accepted/used for specific caused to Internet users as to countries or territories but whether the 3-character TLD or not on the ISO list.
 These the 2-character ccTLD is the should be ineligible for use as true official representation of gTLDs too.
 Otherwise gross the country/territory.
-Also, the basic difference between ccTLD misunderstanding and confusion will be caused on and gTLD is that a ccTLD which ones of these are the represents country/territory ones truly representing the and gTLDs are for generic terms country/territory. with no geographic Dantaidea and connotation.
-No fautha massach Batad Van fantha ganaga lista dalah s For the following records Partridge and Three-character top level No, for the reasons listed Yes, for the reasons listed above.
+Also, the misunderstanding and basic difference between ccTLD confusion will be caused on and gTLD is that a ccTLD which ones of these are the represents country/territory ones truly representing the and gTLDs are for generic terms country/territory. with no geographic connotation.
+Partridge and Three-character top level No, for the reasons listed Yes, for the reasons listed above.
 For the following reasons, Garcia PC domains should be eligible for above.
 Partridge & Garcia disagree use as gTLDs by any qualified with the points raised by party, and should not be Norway with regard to three- reserved as potential ccTLDs. letter characters.
 The countries and geographic interests represented in the ISO 3166-1 alpha-3 codes are wholly represented by the ISO 3166 alpha-2 codes that they are based upon.
 Therefore, reservation of 3 letter codes would be completely redundant and serve no apparent purpose.